-This means they have lead responsibility for the wellbeing and protection of all students at the school, ensuring staff are recruited and trained safely, and monitoring the progress of any pupil needing additional care or protection.
+Diane Mulley is the Designated Safeguarding Lead.
+This means they has lead responsibility for the wellbeing and protection of all students at the school, ensuring staff are recruited and trained safely, and monitoring the progress of any pupil needing additional care or protection.

-Diane Mulley can be contacted on 01775/722333 or 07741657426.
+Diane Mulley can be contacted on 01775 722333 or 07741657426.